aws-samples/aws-builders-fair-projects/reinvent-2019/sign-and-speak/README.md

 - Copy the ui folder to a local directory

 **[LocalMachine] Update [LocalDir]\ui\static\js\sign.js**
-- update the app_credentials
+- Update the app_credentials
     - Put the AccessKeyID/SecretAccessKey in app_credentials
-- set the region
+- Set the region
     - Update the variable "app_region" based on the AWS Region used

 **[LocalMachine] Update [LocalDir]\ui\static\js\web-socket-msg.js**